-3.01 The public consultation on the Common Allocation Policy took place between 4th March and 30th April 2013.
+- 3.01 The public consultation on the Common Allocation Policy took place between 4th March and 30th April 2013.
 This included each partner sending surveys to 10% of applicants on the register and 10% of tenants in their housing stock.
 Each partner placed the survey and draft policy on their website.
-There were local consultation events, a regional stakeholder event and coverage in the local press.
+There were local consultation events, a regional stakeholder event and coverage in the local press. - 3.02 There were 450 survey responses.
+Below is a summary of the findings from the main questions:- - 90% of people responding stated they agreed with the proposal for a single register. - 80% of people agreed with the proposal to only put people with a recognised housing need on the register. - 82% of people agreed with the proposed banding scheme - 89% of people agreed that people with a local connection be given priority over those with no local connection.

-- 3.02 There were 450 survey responses.
-Below is a summary of the findings from the main questions:- - 90% of people responding stated they agreed with the proposal for a single register. - 80% of people agreed with the proposal to only put people with a recognised housing need on the register. - > 82% of people agreed with the proposed banding scheme - 89% of people agreed that people with a local connection be given priority over those with no local connection. - 92% agreed that an applicant's past behaviour should count against them when applying for a new home. - 79% of people agreed with the proposal to remove people from the register if they turn down two suitable offers. - 95% of people agreed with having a separate accessible housing register which would match people with a disability with appropriate properties. - 3.03 Following the consultation there were some amendments to the policy in line with feedback received.
-The Draft Common Allocation Policy was submitted for legal opinion in August 2013 and the regional steering group has now agreed that this final version be submitted for political approval by all the partner organisations.
+- 92% agreed that an applicant's past behaviour should count against them when applying for a new home. - 79% of people agreed with the proposal to remove people from the register if they turn down two suitable offers. - 95% of people agreed with having a separate accessible housing register which would match people with a disability with appropriate properties. - 3.03 Following the consultation there were some amendments to the policy in line with feedback received.
+The regional steering group has now agreed that this final version be submitted for approval by all the partner organisations.
 The policy will remain subject to annual review.